 What are healthy fats?

-There are lots of different types of fat and they all not all equal.
-You will probably have heard of saturated and unsaturated fat, it’s the unsaturated fats that are beneficial for health.
+There are lots of different types of fat and they are not all equal.
+You will probably have heard of saturated and unsaturated fat and it’s the unsaturated fats that are beneficial for health.

-Unsaturated fats are found in oils from fish and plants and can either be monounsaturated or polyunsaturated, both are needed for your baby’s brain and visual development.
+Unsaturated fats are found in oils from fish and plants and can either be monounsaturated or polyunsaturated.
+Both are needed for your child’s brain and visual development.

 Which type of unsaturated fat is the most important for my baby?

-There is a group of polyunsaturated fats called Omega 3.
+There is a group of polyunsaturated fats called Omega-3.
 In nutrition, we talk about fats as ‘fatty acids’ as this is how they are made up.
-Omega-3 is an ‘Essential Fatty Acid’ or EFA because your baby’s body cannot make them, so it is vital that they come from food.
+Omega-3 is an ‘Essential Fatty Acid’ or EFA because your child’s body cannot make them, so it is vital that they come from food.

-Omega-3 is consists of many different compounds but the three most commonly referred to are:
+Omega-3 consists of many different compounds but the three most commonly referred to are: